cozy-elixir/shino/README.md

 ]
 ```

-4. add notification hook of shino, if you want to use `Shino.Notification`:
+4. setup hook for `Shino.Notification`:

 ```javascript
 import { createNotificationHook as createShinoNotificationHook } from "shino/notification"